Cornell-MAE-UG/spring-2025-portfolio-Yunxi-Wang/index.md

 ![Profile Picture]({{ "assets/images/Yunxi-Wang.jpg" | relative_url }}){: class="profile-image"}

-My name is {{ site.name }}, and I am a Mechanical Engineering Student at Cornell University.
+My name is Yunxi Wang, and I am a Mechanical Engineering Student at Cornell University.
 I am interested in robotics and it's applications in aerospace.
 I am a student developer at the Cornell Mechatronics Learning Studio, where I create instructional labs for students on subjects such as motor-selection and encoders.

 Take a look at <a href="{{ "/projects/" | relative_url }}">my projects</a> and <a href="{{ "/cv/" | relative_url }}">CV</a>.